jbcoe/value_types/DRAFT.md

 constexpr allocator_type get_allocator() const noexcept;
 ```

-* _Returns_: A copy of the Allocator object used to construct the owned object
+* _Returns_: A copy of the Allocator object used to construct the owned object.
-  or, if that allocator has been replaced, a copy of the most recent
-  replacement.

 #### X.Y.7 Swap [indirect.swap]